Five years, 15 years, 25 years, or more. It doesn't matter how long ago.

 I didn't know them personally.
 I have never met any of their family.
 Yet they remain forever seared upon my heart.

 I cannot begin to imagine what they went through in those last moments as their bodies crashed into the building.
-The intense grief of their family must be exquisitely painful.
+The grief of their family must be exquisitely painful.

-So Many People Working Together
+People Work Together

 Almost as soon as the World Trade Center’s twin towers fell, thousands of firefighters, police officers, construction workers, search-and-rescue dogs and volunteers headed to Ground Zero to offer their help.